 DIGA 251.
 Digital Video Fundamentals.
 1 Unit.

 This course is an introduction to digital video as a tool for artistic expression.
 Students will learn basic principles of composition, lighting and narrative, as well as non-linear editing and basic operation of video hardware.
 Students will be exposed to the work and ideas of important artists working in the medium and will be expected to produce artwork in a creative and personal way.
-Pre-requisite: DIGA 101A or DIGA 131A or DIGA 161A.
+Prerequisite: DIGA 101A or DIGA 161A.

 DIGA 285.
 Independent Study.
 0.5 or 1 Units.